-The purpose of this memo is to further define the situations and criteria for the pursuit of Opportunity Hires at the University of Tennessee, Knoxville.
+The purpose of this memo is to further define the situations and criteria for the pursuit of Opportunity Hires at UT Knoxville.
 This hiring process, first launched in October 2006, is intended to provide a framework and funding mechanism for the recruitment of “faculty who meet identified needs within the university.”
 This would include individuals who “offer diversity in areas where under-representation exists or who bring a unique or different perspective because of their professional or personal backgrounds, interests, or expertise.”

 Opportunity Hiring is a special hiring process that is typically characterized by one or more of the following:

 - There is no immediately available hiring line or open position in the hiring unit, although there is anticipation of one in the coming years,

 - “Bridge funding” is requested from the campus to support the costs of the hire in the early years (the bridge period) until the hiring unit can fully fund the position, and